InclusieveKets/KasraTabrizi/session4/README.md

 ### Assignment

-Create a circuit and make some calculations
+- Create a circuit and make some calculations

+#### Project: LED Matrix Display

+I decided to work further on my led matrix display I made last year.
+I'm using 16x22 LEDS using the 2812B ledstrip, which only uses one datapin to program.
+For this project and the calculations, I'll be using the Arduino.
+But later I would like to use a raspberry pi.

 <p align="center">
     <img src="images/screenshot_project.png" width="900" alt="led matrix display">
 </p>

+##### Calculation

+According to the datasheet of the WS2812B, it uses 5V as the power supply voltage.